Tita Merello: Middle career (1946–1955)

 In late 1946, Merello went with Sandrini to Mexico.
-She was contracted to play the cabaret woman who seduced the star Arturo de Córdova in Cinco rostros de mujer Produced by Salvador Elizondo Pani, as Elsa Clasa Films, the film was directed by Gilberto Martínez Solares and starred Merello, Córdova and Ana María Campoy.
+She was contracted to play the cabaret woman who seduced the star Arturo de Córdova in Cinco rostros de mujer The film was directed by Gilberto Martínez Solares and starred Merello, Córdova and Ana María Campoy.
 Originally three films were to have been made, but the production company went into receivership after one film.
 She won an Ariel Award as Best Supporting Actress for her work in "Faces" at the 1948 ceremonies.
 She returned to Argentina in 1947 and appeared in the musical comedic play Malena Luce Sus Pistolas, which opened at the Teatro Casino and starred Merello, Roberto Castillo and was the musical debut of Blanquita Amaro.

 In 1948, Sandrini returned and he starred with Merello in Don Juan Tenorio, which was released in early 1949.
-In 1948 Merello also starred in the play Filomena Marturano by Eduardo De Filippo, which premiered at the Politeama and went on to performances at the Smart and Odeón Theaters, reaching over 400 performances before it closed in September 1949 and earning wide acclaim.
+In 1948, she starred in the play Filomena Marturano by Eduardo De Filippo, which premiered at the Politeama and went on to performances at the Smart and Odeón Theaters, reaching over 400 performances before it closed in September 1949 and earning wide acclaim.
 It was so successful, the play was turned into a movie of the same name directed by Luis Mottura in 1950 starring Merello with Guillermo Battaglia, Gloria Ferrandiz and Alberto de Mendoza.

 In 1949, she released Morir en su ley directed by Manuel Romero with Roberto Escalada, Juan José Míguez and Fanny Navarro and La historia del tango directed by Manuel Romero with Fernando Lamas, Virginia Luque and Tito Lusiardo.
 Merello also started appearing at this time on a weekly radio show called Ahora habla una mujer which aired Monday to Friday at 20:30 on the Private Broadcasting Network.